DFHack/dfhack/docs/Compile.rst

 You must run ``git submodule update`` every time you change Git branch, for example when switching between master and develop branches and back.
+If a submodule only exists on the newer branch, you also need to run ``git submodule update --init``.
+Failure to do this may result in strange build errors or "not a known DF version" errors.

+**Important note regarding very old git versions**

+If you are using git 1.8.0 or older, and cloned DFHack before commit 85a920d (around DFHack v0.43.03-alpha1), you may run into fatal git errors when updating submodules after switching branches.
+This is due to those versions of git being unable to handle our change from "scripts/3rdparty/name" submodules to a single "scripts" submodule.
+This may be fixable by renaming .git/modules/scripts to something else and re-running ``git submodule update --init`` on the branch with the single scripts submodule (and running it again when switching back to the one with multiple submodules, if necessary), but it is usually much simpler to upgrade your git version.

 Contributing to DFHack
 ======================